Skip to main contentAccessibility Statement

 Pavement licence expiry

-All granted licences will not be valid beyond 30 September 2023.
-Holders of pavement licences that expire on 30 September 2023 will need to apply for a new licence if they wish to continue trading under a pavement licence beyond 30 September 2023.
+Current holders of pavement licences that expire on 30 September 2024 will need to apply to renew their licence if they wish to continue trading under a pavement licence beyond this expiry date

 Compliance